 To defend in chess it’s helpful to eliminate the opponent’s active pieces, limit their options, implement premature defenses, look for counter-attacks, and eliminate any back rank weaknesses.

-Here are the tips to properly defense in chess:
+I am going to talk about it in this article.
+To get started, here are the tips to properly defense in chess:

 1.)
 Limit your opponent’s options

 When we are trying to defend our position we often forget that attacks themselves can be complicated too removing them from the equation.

 This is a mindset that needed to be changed when viewing chess defense, you need to make it so that there are lesser attacking moves that can be played.

 You need to limit the options (opportunities) where the opponent can go for the attack just like this one:

 The queen on b7 and bishop on c6 makes a battery that threatens the king’s pawn at g2 (although it is defended at the moment) which could have a potential combination.